bonjhhh/gh-jmeter/jmeter-load-tests/README.md

 2. **Configure JMeter**:
    Update the `config/jmeter.properties` file with your desired settings.

-3. **Set Up Microsoft Teams Webhook**:
+3. **Set Up Slack Webhook**:
-   Create a webhook in your Microsoft Teams channel and update the `config/teams-webhook.json` file with the webhook URL.
+   Create a webhook in your Microsoft Teams channel and update the `config/slack-webhook.json` file with the webhook URL.

 4. **Run Tests Locally**:
    You can run the tests locally using the `scripts/run-tests.sh` script.